kubernetes-sigs/ingress2gateway/README.md

 - [ingress-nginx](pkg/i2gw/providers/ingressnginx/README.md)

-If your provider is not currently supported, please feel free to open an issue and provide a description of your use case.
+If your provider, or a specific feature, is not currently supported, please open an issue and describe your use case.

 To contribute a new provider support - please read [PROVIDER.md](PROVIDER.md).